rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 ![]({% asset_path 2020-05-02-configure-vs-code-for-azure-and-terraform/Picture5.png %})

 In the **Search** tab, search for each of the preceding extensions and install them one at a time.
-When the installation completes, the extension tab should be similar to the following image:
+When the installations complete, the extension tab should be similar to the following image:

 ![]({% asset_path 2020-05-02-configure-vs-code-for-azure-and-terraform/Picture6.png %})